Is CSC Steel a Value Trap? (Part 1 of 2)

 What would be the returns from just the steel operations?

-The chart below shows that over the past 12 years the steel operations generated an average PBT of RM 41 million.
-This is about a 6 % return (after-tax basis) on the TCE employed.
+The table below shows that over the past 15 years the steel operations generated an average PBT of RM 48 million per year.
+This is about a n 8 % return on the current TCE.

 Case Notes